jjaakko/fake-news-classifier/index.markdown

 But with the recent proliferation of low-quality or false content, it has become often nearly impossible to discern accurate information.
 This means that disinformation spreads further and faster online than it ever could before.
 [Rand.org](www.rand.org), one of the [most influential](https://thebestschools.org/features/most-influential-think-tanks/) [think tanks](https://en.wikipedia.org/wiki/Think_tank), has compiled [a list of all the services that seek to ascertain the accuracy of information](https://www.rand.org/research/projects/truth-decay/fighting-disinformation/search.html#q=&typeOfTool=Verification).
-There are fewer than 40 such services in the US, a country with [223 million social media users](https://www.statista.com/statistics/278409/number-of-social-network-users-in-the-united-states/).
+There are fewer than 40 such services in the US--a country with [223 million social media users](https://www.statista.com/statistics/278409/number-of-social-network-users-in-the-united-states/).
 Of the services that assess text (some focus on photos and videos), the gross majority have fewer than 25 employees and do not employ any AI nor machine learning automation in the checking.

 <img src="./assets/images/Slide3.JPG" alt="test" hspace="0" vspace="0" width="100%" align="center"/>